ThomasMaher/climb-journal-web/README.md

 `docker compose run --rm -e RAILS_ENV=test rails bundle exec rspec`

 #### TODO:
+✅ Containerize the Rails application
-- ⏭️ Containerize the React frontend
+✅Containerize the React frontend
+✅ Authentication
+✅ User accounts
+⏭ Host application
-- Improved analytics and visualizations
+Allow for searching previously created boulders to add to your session Improved analytics and visualizations
-- Create a 'goals' feature
+Upload images of boulders
+Boulders can have overall stats (number of climb attempts, number of sends)